LaSheena Weekly

 LaSheena Weekly is an American anti-gun violence activist from Chicago.
 She became a public figure and advocate following the separate shooting deaths of her two sons, rappers Jermaine "FBG Brick" Robinson and Carlton "FBG Duck" Weekly.
 In the wake of their killings, Weekly became a prominent voice for peace in Chicago and has organized community initiatives.
 In 2024, she filed a high-profile wrongful death lawsuit against rapper Lil Durk, his record label, and the estate of King Von, alleging their involvement in her son FBG Duck's murder.

 Early life and family deaths

 Weekly was raised in Chicago, Illinois, living for a time in the Ida B. Wells Homes public housing project on the city's South Side.

 2014 house fire

-On March 12, 2014, a fire broke out in Weekly's Englewood apartment, resulting in the death of her 3-year-old daughter, LeAndrea White.
+On March 12, 2014, a fire broke out in Weekly's Rogers Park apartment, resulting in the death of her 3-year-old daughter, LeAndrea White.
+(Note: Some sources spell the child's first name Le-Andrea.)
 Investigators believed the fire may have been accidentally started by the child playing with a lighter.
 Weekly, who had eight children at the time, was present and attempted to extinguish the flames before escaping with other family members.
-(Note: Some sources spell the child's first name Le-Andrea.)